gawyli/StudentApp/README.md

 # StudentApp
-Mobile Web Based Application for students to check calendar and makes notes
+Mobile Web Based Application for students to check calendar and make notes